TileDB-Inc/arrayloader-benchmarks/notebooks/README.md

 ## Census timing vs. data locality

+**This directory contains notebooks and info related to running benchmarks on EC2; it's mostly been superseded by the `alb` CLI in the parent directly.**

+---

 See [benchmark.ipynb](benchmark.ipynb), and example runs:
 - [us-east-1.ipynb](benchmarkes/us-east-1.ipynb): read Census (us-west-2) from an instance in us-east-1
 - [us-west-2.ipynb](benchmarkes/us-west-2.ipynb): read Census (us-west-2) from an instance in us-west-2